What is Home and Contents Insurance?

 Frequently Asked Questions

-Market value includes the land value.
-The rebuild cost is the estimated amount needed to reconstruct your home, and this is the figure your building insurance sum insured should be based on.
+Market value includes the value of your land, while rebuild cost is the estimated amount to reconstruct your home.
+Your sum insured should be based on rebuild cost, not market value, to ensure adequate coverage after a major loss.